17 Apr Top 10 Home Electrical Safety Tips

 - Digging is a popular backyard pastime activity.
 If you like working in the backyard you may want to dig here and there on occasion.
 Unfortunately, power lines may sometimes be buried underground.
 Local electric companies should always be consulted before you do any digging, they will often be able to provide a schematic (or at least they should) – so that you know where you can dig.
 Don’t take your chances.

 - Extension cords: There are types of these specifically made for inside or outside.
 If not used as intended, they can be a fire hazard.

 - Exterior lights: The same causes for concern that exist for interior lights should be kept in mind with exterior lights.
 Any flickering, burning smell, frayed wires or any other suspicious issue should be addressed.
 Also, unlike indoors – outside there are different weather conditions.
 Keep that in mind as you are planning exterior lighting.
 For some tips on exterior lighting possibilities, take a look at our blog “5 Outdoor Light Fixtures You’ll Love For Spring.”

 For more information about electrical safety we recommend you visit the Electrical Safety Foundation International‘s website and stay tuned for the upcoming National Electrical Safety Month campaign during the month of May.
-For all of your residential electrical needs contact your trusted Mister Sparky Tulsa electrician today!
+For all of your residential electrical needs contact your trusted Mister Sparky Kansas City electrician today!

 Mister Sparky Electrician KC, America’s On-Time Electrician, serves the Kansas City, MO area with a team of certified electricians also in Overland park.
 In addition to emergency electrical repairs, some of the electrician services provided by the company include electrical outlet repair, ceiling fan installation, lighting installation, electrical wiring repair, landscape lighting installation and home electrical inspections.
 Call us today at (816) 535-8808 to schedule an appointment!